superlinked/VectorHub/docs/articles/kg_ontologies.md

 ![Simplified representation of vector embeddings (on 2 dimensions) and (inset) knowledge graph](../assets/use_cases/fruit-techiness.jpeg)
 *Simplified representation of vector embeddings (on 2 dimensions) and (inset) knowledge graph*

 An LLM is basically a compression of the web.
 The LLM reads docs on web, and tries to do next word prediction.
-It looks back using the transformer model to see how one word relates to another, and creates embedding vectors that are like coordinates.
+It looks back using the transformer model to see how one word relates to another, and creates embedding vectors.

 A vector is like a coordinate - e.g., the coordinate for “king” will “zoom” me to the coordinate position for “king”.
 But I can also take the embedding vector for king, take away the embedding vector for “man”, and add the embedding vector for “woman”, and this new coordinate will now zoom me to the position of queen.
 This is a very powerful way of representing these terms.
 It lets us capture and quantify relationships between data points when the data and relationships aren't explicitly defined - such as in natural language text or images.
 But the vector space is a continuous one; the coordinate (vector) will take me only *roughly (not precisely)* to the relevant area of the vector space.